txdai/Perturbation-PSF/README.md

 ## Read the paper

-The compiled article is at [`paper/PerturbationPSF_submission.pdf`](paper/PerturbationPSF_submission.pdf).
+The compiled article is [`here`](PerturbationPSF_Writeup.pdf).
 LaTeX source is intentionally excluded from this submission repository.

 ## Repository contents